am-stewart/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used for adding nested routes to your application and allows you to update parameters in the URL without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?
+Validation is making sure that what the user inputs into a form follows certain rules.
+For example, if the password must contain a capital letter, part of validation would be checking to see if the user added a capital letter and if not, would give them an error message.

 1. In 1-2 sentences, define end to end testing.
+End to end testing is when you test the entire user experience of the app/site.
+It mimics things the user may actually do like clicking links, scrolling, filling out forms, etc.

 ## Instructions